alharbisa24/UNIT-PROJECT-1/README.md

 #### Usage :
-# when program run you will got a screen that ask you if you user or admin.
-# then enter your email/password to access system.
+when program run you will got a screen that ask you if you user or admin, then enter your email/password to access system.
 ## For Users:

 - Select 1 to show available movies details.